larsgw/ctj/README.md

     Commands:

-      collect [options]  Collect AMI results into one or several JSON files help [cmd]         display help for [cmd]
+      collect [options]  Collect AMI results into one or several JSON files rdf [options]      Collect AMI results into a RDF file help [cmd]         display help for [cmd]

 ### ctj collect